jnanapalai/activity-calendar-backend/README.md

 # Run Docker for Key cloak and postgres
   docker-compose up -d

   **_NOTE:_**
-  Running docker will not require if you want to run application with configuration parameter: com.activity.authorization.type = oauth
+  Running docker will not require if you want to run application with configuration parameter: com.activity.authorization.type = custom

 # Run Application
   Any of the way you can run application